-20.17(1) Applicability and purpose.
+- 20.17(1) Applicability and purpose.
 This rule applies to all rate-regulated utilities providing electric service in Iowa.
-Under Title IV of the Clean Air Act Amendments of 1990, each electric utility is required to hold sufficient emission allowances to offset emissions at all affected and new units.
-The acquisition and disposition of emission allowances will be treated for ratemaking purposes as defined in this rule.

-20.17(2) Definitions.
-The following words and terms, when used in this rule, shall have the meaning indicated below:
+Under the Clean Air Act, each electric utility is required to hold sufficient emission allowances to offset emissions at all affected and new units.
+The acquisition and disposition of emission allowances will be treated for ratemaking purposes as defined in this rule. - 20.17(2) Definitions.
+The following words and terms, when used in this rule, shall have the meaning indicated below: - "Auction allowances" are allowances acquired or sold through EPA's annual allowance auction. - "Boot" means something acquired or forfeited to equalize a trade.